defined perimeter

 2. Microsegmentation: Zero trust networking leverages microsegmentation to divide the network into smaller, isolated segments or zones.
 Each segment is an independent security zone with access policies and controls.
 This approach minimizes lateral movement within the network, preventing attackers from traversing and compromising sensitive assets.

 3. Continuous Authentication: In a zero-trust networking environment, continuous authentication is pivotal in ensuring secure access.
 Traditional username and password credentials are no longer sufficient.
-Instead, multifactor authentication, behavioral analytics, and other advanced authentication mechanisms are implemented to consistently verify the legitimacy of users and devices.
+Instead, multifactor authentication, behavioral analytics, and other advanced authentication mechanisms are implemented to verify the legitimacy of users and devices consistently.

 Benefits of Zero Trust Networking: